tli389/bl225msc/msc_code/README.md

 ## Reproduction

-All rows reproduce digit-for-digit except the Student-t GIB-VAR rows, which land within a few thousandths: the runs behind the report added an adaptive likelihood-tempering step when particle weights concentrated, `src/student_t.py` resamples instead, and SMC resampling amplifies floating-point noise.
+All rows reproduce digit-for-digit except the Student-t GIB-VAR rows, which land within about 0.01: the runs behind the report added an adaptive likelihood-tempering step when particle weights concentrated, `src/student_t.py` resamples instead, and SMC resampling amplifies floating-point noise.
+The row also varies across machines (0.6009-0.6104 observed for the US conditional task), almost entirely at origins where the particle system degenerates; the rankings are unchanged.